 Starches, used for their versatility and relatively low cost, also feature prominently in Brazilian cuisine.
 Among these are beans, mandioca (cassava), plantains, rice, and to a lesser degree, potatoes and bread.
 Brazil's varied climate also lends itself to the cultivation of a variety of fruits, with açaí (a red-purple berry from the açaí palm), cupuaçu (a fleshy fruit related to cacao), passion fruit, guava, and caju (the astringent fruit of the cashew tree) appearing in different dishes or their own.
-Common flavorings are garlic, cilantro, tomato, chiles, annatto (a peppery orange-red condiment and food coloring), and onion.
+Common flavorings are garlic, cilantro, tomato, chiles, annatto (a peppery orange-red condiment and food colorino), and onion.

-Meals and Popular Dishes Breakfast in Brazil is typically small and eaten quickly.
-The morning meal often features toast eaten with butter or cheese and fruit jams, baked goods such as pão de queijo and bread), or a fruit smoothie.
+Meals and Popular Dishes Breakfast in Brazil is

+Breakfast in Brazil is typically small and eaten quickly.
+The morning meal often features toast eaten with butter or cheese and fruit jams, baked goods such as pão de queijo (cheese and mandioca bread), or a fruit smoothie.